 Other asset classes you can choose to invest in range from trusts and other managed investments to debt securities.
 There

-are even some less common (and somewhat obscure options) such as collectibles (like jewellery and artwork) that are
+are even some less common (and somewhat obscure options) such as metals that are

 tightly regulated and not widely used.

 The sole purpose of your SMSF is to provide you with an enjoyable retirement – so whatever investments you choose, ensure

 your decisions are based on what you think will deliver a good return.
 When choosing, it is imperative you consider